-- 1. Development within or affecting the setting of the Warkworth Conservation Area, will only be supported where it preserves or enhances the character or appearance of the conservation area and its setting. - 2.
-The following are key considerations when paying special attention to the impact of development on the character or appearance of the conservation area and its setting: - a.
+- 1. Development proposals should address the following key considerations paying special attention to the impact of development on the character or appearance of the conservation area and its setting: - a.
 Retaining the medieval form and layout of the town, particularly the relationship between the castle, marketplace, church and bridge and the network of streets which link them, as well as the burgage plots; - b.
 Maintaining the mainly two-storey domestic building form and scale, with stone and slate as the principal construction material; - c.
 The importance of the topography of the town and relationship with its setting, particularly the connection of the castle to the river, sea and landscape; - d.
-The impact on significant views that are important to the character and appearance of the area, including the views: of and from Warkworth Castle, from Ember Path to The Butts, from the old and new bridges, approach to Warkworth from Morwick Road,

-- towards the church from the marketplace, the war memorial and the front elevation of Bridge End House; views from open spaces and riverside walks; and - e.
-The impact on the setting of the conservation area, particularly that related to residential dwellings on Morwick Road, Magdelene Fields, Birling, Old Cemetery and Old Helsay. - 3.
-Special attention should be paid to the impact of development on key buildings and structures, which are identified in the Warkworth Conservation Area Character Appraisal and their role in contributing to the significance of the conservation area.
+The impact on significant views that are important to the character and appearance of the area, including the views: of and from Warkworth Castle, from Ember Path to The Butts, from the old and new bridges, approach to Warkworth from Morwick Road, towards the church from the marketplace, the war memorial and the front elevation of Bridge End House; views from open spaces and riverside walks; and - e.
+The impact on the setting of the conservation area, particularly that related to residential dwellings on Morwick Road, Magdelene Fields, Birling, Old Cemetery and Old Helsay. - 2.
+Special attention should be paid to the impact of development on key buildings and structures, which are identified in the Warkworth Conservation Area Character Appraisal (and any subsequent updates) and their role in contributing to the significance of the conservation area.